sprax/prot_finder/README.md

 4
 ```

-TODO @sprax: [Nice To Have] Cache previous searches in-memory and in DB.
+More nice-to-have's: [Nice To Have] Cache previous searches in-memory and in DB.
 - On server startup, load the cache from the DB.
 - If the search string is a key in the in-memory cache,
     retrieive that.